PRECISE/SMEDL/README.md

 Moreover, it is necessary to compile separately with corresponding SMEDL specifications.
 For more info, readers can refer to the document ``Architecture_Description_Language_for_SMEDL``.

+## State variable initialization
+Default initial value of state variables can be specified in the SMEDL specification:

+Object mon
+state
+int i = 0, j=3;
+string s = "abc";
+double d = -2.5;
+...

+## Dynamic instantiation
+In the architecture file, a modifier "creation" can be added before imported events of the monitor:

+System Tracking :=
+Async RateComputation(int, string)
+{
+imported creation dataUpdate (int, string,float,float);
+imported timeout();
+imported end();
+exported dataUpdate2(string, float, float);
+}
+...
+ch3: dataUpdate => RateComputation.dataUpdate {RateComputation[0]=dataUpdate[0];RateComputation[1]=dataUpdate[1]}

+For the example above, instance of RateComputation can be created whenever an dataUpdate event is received.
+However, in the pattern specification, all identifiers should be bounded.
+Moreover, target monitor should always appear at the left side of the connection pattern expression.

 ## Running the test suite
 You may run the tool's test suite by simply calling `nose2` from the